dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 - Include a n-of-m multisig withdrawal system in emergency state

 - Remove test functions from the contract.
-For the purpose of this project it is fine to leave it in the contract, but it does use unneccessary gas to deploy
+For the purpose of this project it is fine to leave it in the contract, but it does use unnecessary gas to deploy

 - Include ERC-20 tokens as mediums of payment